egbertp/simple-react-project-template/README.md

 Instead of simply using his outdated [pluralsight-redux-start repository](https://github.com/coryhouse/pluralsight-redux-starter), I've used his [react-slingshot](https://github.com/coryhouse/react-slingshot) repository for inspiration.

-In my [step by step](STEP-BY-STEP.md) guide, I try to explain what I am doing to get this super basic setup working
+__In my [step by step](STEP-BY-STEP.md) guide, I try to explain what I am doing to get this super basic setup working__

+## Why my own `simple-react-project-template`

+I know there are many many `react` startkits out ther on Github.
+But since I am (not yet) an experienced frontend developer, I would like to understand what it is that I am installing and why.
+Therefore I've created my own simple starterkit.

+## Should I use this for production?

+No I don't advise you to use this project for production.
+This project can however be very helpfull in understanding what all the Node modules are being used for.
+Just follow my commit-trail and read the [step by step](STEP-BY-STEP.md) guide to start learning.

 ## Technologies